keboola/website/_product/product.md

   headline: Keboola puts you in control of your data
   content: Bringing Data Engineering and Data Analytics together in one single platform
     that anyone can use via UI or API.
-One click managed infrastructure, all people provisioning, process automation - one platform.ML based solutions that provide predictive support, automatic data set ..., one click scaffolding and much more.
+One click managed infrastructure, all people provisioning, process automation - one platform.
+ML based solutions that provide predictive support, automatic data set ..., one click scaffolding and much more.
 - template: ask-demo
   block: ask-demo